kris-joseph/python-2022-01-yul-online/README.md

-# York U Libraries Intro to Python for Non-Coders workshop, January 2022
+# York U Libraries Intro to Python for Non-Coders workshop, Feb-March 2022

 This repository contains lessons for the customized workshop being taught in the Winter 2022 semester, based on existing lessons from Software, Data and Library Carpentries.
 It has been